TRS Logo

 There are two ways of annuitizing a death benefit:

-Option B, in which the amount of the annuity is slightly reduced, so that any remaining reserves after the beneficiary's death would be payable to a designated beneficiary or estate.
-Please note that any benefits due the member's estate cannot be annuitized.
+2. Annuity Payment “B”: The actuarial value of the death benefit would be paid as a lifetime annuity in monthly installments.
+The amount of the annuity is slightly reduced, so that any remaining reserves after the annuitant’s death would be payable to a designated beneficiary or estate.

 Who receives the death benefit if a divorced member of TRS dies?